mrprajesh/rajzsite/content/pages/research.md

 Quite recently, we have been working on these problems:

 - Accelerating algorithms (Approximate algorithms for NP-hard problems) using GPU. // Current
-- Designing exact algorithm for NP-hard problems(Treewidth, Minimum fill-in, Steiner tree, Vertex Cover). // [PACE][2]
+- Designing exact algorithm for NP-hard problems(Treewidth, Minimum fill-in and Steiner tree). // [PACE][2]
 - Solving Problems(such as Dominating set) on Grid.  // Visualisation Tool for Algorithmic solving
-- Designing Dynamic Data Structures for Graph Problems // M.Tech
+- Designing Dynamic Data Structures for Graph Problems // During Masters

 ## Thesis
 1. **Doctoral Thesis**